By Malinda Geisler, content specialist, Ag Marketing Resource Center, Iowa State University.

 Three basic types of pears are grown in the United States.
 The European or French pears include popular varieties such as Bartlett, Bosc and D’Anjou.
 Asian pears are also known as “apple-pears” because of their apple-like texture.
 Oriental hybrid varieties range from gritty in texture to dessert quality.

 U.S. per capita consumption of fresh pears was 3.2 pounds in 2009.
-Per capita consumption of all pear products was 5.6 pounds.
+Per capita consumption of all pear products was about 7 pounds in 2010 (ERS).
 About 60 percent of the U.S. pear crop is sold as fresh and 40 percent is processed, primarily in the form of canned product.

-The United States imported 77,610 MT of fresh pears in 2011 valued at $96 million.
-The top sources for imported pears include Argentina and Chile.
+The United States also imported fresh pears in 2012 valued at more than $73.8 million, a 23 percent drop from 2011.
+The top sources for imported pears are Argentina and South Korea, followed by Chile.
+(FAS)

 Fresh-Market Pears, Fruit and Tree Nuts Outlook, Economic Research Service (ERS), USDA, 2004.